jaog1992/jaog1992/README.md

 Here are some of my achievements and interests:

-🎓 Studies:
 * 📟  Bachelor´s Degree in Industrial Electronic and Automatic Engineering
 * 🚀  Masters Degree in Space Science and Technology
 * 💹  Master of Business Administration
 * 💻  Senior SCADA Engineer in Indra Sistemas
 * 🎸  Worked as a professional guitarrist for 2 years
 * 📜  Former President of the Student Council of the UPV/EHU